 Please coach your students on good concert manners before coming to The Sheldon Concert Hall.
 Good audiences love to listen to music and they love to show their appreciation with applause, usually at the end of an entire piece and occasionally after a good solo by one of the musicians.
-Urge your students to take in and enjoy the great music being performed.

 Food and drink are prohibited in The Sheldon Concert Hall.

-Any device (cell-phone, alarm watch or toy) that makes noise is a distraction for both the musicians on stage and your fellow audience members and should be put away prior to the performance.
+Any device that makes noise is a distraction for both the musicians on stage and your fellow audience members and should be put away.
 No photos or video are allowed during the performance.
 Restrooms are located on the same level as the concert hall close to the Art Galleries.
 Please encourage students to use restrooms at school or to use Sheldon restrooms before the concert begins.
 If a student does need to use the restroom during the performance, the best time to get up is between musical numbers.